 Although you spend roughly forty hours a week in the same place, you typically have very little control over what you can and cannot do to improve the air in your office.
 Consider what your options are and what is a realistic expectation to take control of your air quality.

 Inquire with your Human Resources department about the issue, they may be able to contact the building managers and have HVAC systems inspected and improved.
-If your office has windows, try opening them to encourage cross breeze and more air flow.
+If your office has windows, try opening them to encourage a cross breeze and more airflow.

 Some air purifiers are extremely loud, which deter from the focus and concentration needed to complete tasks or hold meetings.
 Additionally, traditional air purifiers require filters that need changing every few months.
-With tight deadlines and important projects to keep organized, replacing filters is the last thing on the mind for busy professionals.
+With tight deadlines and important projects to keep organized, replacing filters is the last thing on the minds of busy professionals.
 This is why the Venta Airwasher is best suited for office use.

-The Airwasher eliminates irritating airborne pollutants from your air, down to a size of 0.3 microns.
-This includes fine particulate matter, dust particles, pollen allergens and even bacteria and viruses.
+The Airwasher reduces irritating airborne pollutants from your air, down to a size of 10 microns.
+This includes fine particulate matter, dust particles, pollen allergens, and other indoor air pollutants.

 It is not enough to have just a purifier safeguarding your air quality, as tiny particles like pollen and viruses travel easier through dry air.
 In every way, the Venta Airwasher was built with the health and wellness of office employees in mind.
-Healthy employees means a more present, punctual and focused team, which in the end means a healthier bottom line for the company.
+Healthy employees mean a more present, punctual, and focused team, which in the end means a healthier bottom line for the company.